kohkimakimoto/essh/README.md

 ### Installation

-ESSH is provided as a single binary.
+Essh is provided as a single binary.
 You can download it and drop it in your $PATH.

 [Download latest version](https://github.com/kohkimakimoto/essh/releases/latest)

 ### Usage

 Create and edit `~/.essh/config.lua`.
 This is a main configuration file for ESSH.
-The configuration is written in Lua programming language.
+The configuration is written in [Lua](https://www.lua.org/) programming language.

 ```lua
 Host "web01.localhost" {